Smell Like the Ancients: Recipe for the Egyptian Kyphi or Kapet Incense

 Plain resins like frankincense and myrrh were burned as incense as well, but kyphi compounds were felt to have special properties for purifying the mind, body and spirit, and for enhancing spiritual experiences.

-It is recommended that kyphi be burnt as an all-purpose blend to accompany every ritual.
+It is recommended that kyphi be burnt as an all-purpose blend to accompany every type of magical ritual.